luapp/ToDo/README.md

 # To Do WebApp

-This project is a Web application that allow the user to have a list of tsks to do.
+This project is a Web application that allow the user to have a list of tasks to do.
 This Web application has been made with React*, Nodejs and Electronjs for desktop version (Windows, MacOS, Linux).
 Mobile version (iOS, Android) can use PWA by adding the website to home screen and use it just like a native app.

 ## WebApp URL & QR code: